masonhaines/CS-381-mason-haines/as6/README.md

 • Pressing S to go slowdown
 • Pressing A to turn left
 • Pressing D to turn right
-• Pressing Q to go upwards
-• Pressing E to go downwards
-• Pressing space to stop
-• Pressing c to change camera
+• Pressing tab to cycle between planes
-• Pressing p tO reset controls